krokowski0x/PAMSI-Sort-Test/README.md

 **REST API endpoints**, which initializes arrays of different sizes **(10k to 1M elements)** and various stages of being sorted **(random, 25%, 99,7%, reverse order etc.)**.
 It lets you also display the result of sorting on charts.

+## Issues and further development

+* Node.js Clusters doesn't seem to work in parallel on Heroku - need to fix that.
+* Web Workers was intended to work with local storage, but size of arrays far exceeded it's size, so they ended up as a mock.
+Should be actually removed now.
+* Further development should consist of different sorting algorithms comparison mechanism.

 ### Prerequisites

 If you want to make some changes, first you have to have [node with npm](https://nodejs.org/en/) installed.

+### Installation

-Then, you have to install dependencies:
+After cloning this repository, in the project directory, you have to install dependencies:

 ```
 npm i
 ```

-### Installation

-After cloning this repository, in the project directory, you should run:
+Then you should run:

 ```
 npm start